Aslian languages: Influences from other languages

 The Aslian languages have links with numerous languages.
 This is evident in the numerous borrowings from early Austronesian languages, specifically those from Borneo.
-There was a possibility that migrants from Borneo settled in the Malay Peninsula 3000–4000 years ago and established cultural dominance over the Aslian speakers.
+There is a possibility that migrants from Borneo settled in the Malay Peninsula 3000–4000 years ago and established cultural dominance over the Aslian speakers.
 Aslian words also contain words of Chamic, Acehnese and Malayic origin.
 For example, several Aslian languages made use of Austronesian classifiers, even though classifiers exist in the Aslian language.

 Aslian languages do not succumb to any great deal of phonological change, yet borrowings from Malay are substantial.
 This is a result of constant interactions between the Orang Asli and Malays around the region.
 There is a more significant Malay influence among the nomadic Orang Asli population than within the farming Orang Asli population, as the farmers tend to be situated in the more remote areas and lead a subsistence lifestyle, and thus are less affected by interaction with the Malay language.